lwindolf/liferea/README.md

 ------------------------

 This section describes how to compile Liferea yourself.
-If you have any problems compiling the packages or from GIT don't hesitate to contact us in IRC (see Support section) to help you with it!
+If you have any problems compiling the source file an issue at Github and we will help you asap.

 ###### _Dependencies_